infologie/pandoc-ssp/README.md

 ## ⚠️ Disclaimer

 **This repository does not work as a self-demonstrating example.** Do not try running `make` directly: since most of the files are empty, the process will inevitably fail.
-Instead, replace the files with your own.
+Instead, replace the files with your own, then run `make`.

 **This is a small tool, for basic needs.** You may be interested in a more advanced system based on Pandoc, such as [Manubot](https://manubot.org) or [Quarto](https://quarto.org).
 But if (like me) you usually try out simple tools first, read on.